A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: An Extension of the Model

-Again it looks like allowing variability in the individual capture strength is not necessary, since the estimates are nearly the same as the ones in Table \ref{estimates}, and $\hat{\sigma}$ is very small.
+Fitting this likelihood to our data, we get the estimates in the second line of Table \ref{estimates_model_3_4}.
+Again it looks like allowing variability in the individual capture strength is not necessary, since the estimates are nearly the same as the ones in Table \ref{estimates_single_theta}, and $\hat{\sigma}$ is very small.